 Get more from your salary

-Salary packaging reduces your taxable income and so reduces the
+Salary packaging or salary sacrificing reduces your taxable

-amount of income tax you pay.
-Find out how it works and what can be
+income and the amount of tax you pay.
+Find out how it works and

-Your employer then has to pay fringe benefits tax (FBT) on the
+Your employer pays fringe benefits tax (FBT) on the benefits

-benefits provided to you.
-Some of these benefits will be listed on
+provided to you.
+Some of these benefits will be listed on your

-your end of year payment summary and are used to assess your
+end-of-year payment summary and are used to assess your Medicare

-Medicare levy surcharge, tax offsets, child support payments and
+levy surcharge, tax offsets, child support payments and other

-You must enter into a salary packaging arrangement before you
+You must enter into a salary sacrificing arrangement before you

 earn the income.
 It can never be retrospective.